Insights Corporate Tax

 - What happens if related-party transactions are not at arm's length?

 - If a related-party or Connected Person transaction is priced away from arm's length, the tax authority can adjust it back to what an arm's-length price would have been, which can increase taxable income and the corporate tax due.
 Non-arm's-length payments to Connected Persons may also be disallowed as deductions.
-On top of the tax effect, related-party transactions have to be disclosed on the Corporate Tax return, so a mispriced transaction is visible rather than hidden.
+On top of the tax effect, related-party transactions that exceed the disclosure thresholds have to be reported on the Corporate Tax return, so a mispriced transaction can be visible rather than hidden.
 The safe approach is to price these dealings correctly up front and keep a short record of how the price was set.

 Filed under: transfer pricing uae, arm's length principle, related parties, connected persons, corporate tax, master file, local file, OECD